Act for the Development of Tourism

 Article 17

-For preserving the integrity of natural and cultural resources in designated scenic spots, no facility construction plan may be made without prior approval given by the administrative authority governing the location.
+For preserving the integrity of natural and cultural resources in designated scenic spots, no facility construction plan may be made without prior approval of the administrative authority governing the location.

 Article 18